“Your price is too high.”

 Step 3.
 Get Clear on Margin

 In the moment it may feel harmless or even advantageous to discount a product or service to make the sale.
 But it’s important to remind your salespeople that offering or accepting a discount—even a small one—could have a devastating impact on your profits.

 Successful salespeople understand the importance of margin and don’t discount to win business.

 Why?
-Because when a salesperson discounts their product or service, it ultimately sends a message to the prospect that the salesperson isn’t 100% behind what they’re selling—immediately diminishing value and credibility.
+Because when a salesperson caves to a cost objection and discounts their product or service, it ultimately sends a message to the prospect that the salesperson isn’t 100% behind what they’re selling—immediately diminishing value and credibility.

 Step 4.
 Own Your Differentiator